lynnfaraday/aresmush.com/_root/tutorials/config/index.md

 Ares configuration files use YAML, so you should check out the [Understanding YAML](/tutorials/code/yaml) tutorial before diving into the advanced configuration.

-> **Tip:** Coders can also edit the config files in the server shell, but you'll need to ue the `load config` command afterwards to reload the configuration.
+> <i class="fa fa-info-circle"></i> **Tip:** Coders can also edit the config files in the server shell, but you'll need to ue the `load config` command afterwards to reload the configuration.
 The Web Portal automatically reloads the config, so that step is not necessary when using the web editor.

 ## Essential Config